MongoDB vs MySQL: A Comparative Study on Databases

 While in master-master replication, if you can make it work, they seem to offer everything you want with no single point of failure.

-MongoDB vs MySQL: Performance and Speed
+MongoDB vs MySQL: Performance & Speed

 MongoDB: One single main benefit it has over MySQL is its ability to handle large unstructured data.
 It is magically faster.
 People are experiencing real world MongoDB performance mainly because it allows users to query in a different manner that is more sensitive to workload.

-MySQL: Developers note that MySQL is quite slower in comparison to MongoDB when it comes to dealing with the large database.
+MySQL: Developers note that MySQL is quite slow in comparison to MongoDB when it comes to dealing with the large database.
 Hence, it is a better choice for users with small data volume and is looking for a more general solution as it is unable to cope with large and unstructured amounts of data.

 As such, there is no “standard” benchmark that can help you with the best database to use for your needs.
 Only your demands, your data and infrastructure can tell you what you need to know.